-- The return from gilts over each future year is taken from the latest available yield curve as at the valuation date for fixed interest gilts as published by the Bank of England (adjusted for changes in market conditions between the effective date of the curve and the valuation date) and extrapolated for later durations. - Price inflation as measured by the Retail Prices Index ("RPI") over each future year is as implied by the latest available yield curves as at the valuation date for fixed interest and index-linked gilts as published by the Bank of England (adjusted for changes in market conditions between the effective date of the curves to the valuation date) and extrapolated for later durations. - Price inflation as measured by the Consumer Prices Index ("CPI") over each future year is calculated as the corresponding assumption for RPI less 1.0% pa.
+- ?
+The return from gilts over each future year is taken from the LCP gilt yield curve as at the valuation date for fixed interest gilts. - Price inflation as measured by the Retail Prices Index ("RPI") over each future year is as derived from the LCP breakeven RPI curve. - ?
+Price inflation as measured by the Consumer Prices Index ("CPI") over each future year is calculated as the corresponding assumption for RPI less 0.8% pa as at 31 December 2019, to be reviewed at subsequent dates in the light of RPI reform.

-For illustration, as at the valuation date, the assumptions for the return on gilts and RPI were as shown in the chart below:
+For illustration, as at 31 December 2019, the assumptions for the return on gilts and RPI inflation were as shown in the chart below: